FlorianS4/Project-1-Soccer/README.md

 - When selecting the Club Name the user will also go back to the top of the page.

 ![Navbar hover function in desktop view](docs/readme-images/navbar-hover-effect-desktop-view.png)
-- While hovering over the different parts of the menu, the according part will change to a white color to indicate to the user that it is for something different.
+- While hovering over the different parts of the menu, the according part will change to a darker color to indicate to the user that it is for something different.

 ![Navbar on smaller screens](docs/readme-images/navbar-with-burger-favicon-for-mobile-screens.png)